fhzhkunming/ST558_project/Project_2_HuiFang_1.md

 ### Teleport scores of 18 US cityies

-The bubble plot reveals insights into the quality of life across 18 state capital cities in the United States.
+Teleport API provides the quality of life score, named Teleport score, which is a comprehensive evaluation of life quality in a city.
+The higher the score, the better the life quality is in a city.
+The bubble plot below reveals insights into the quality of life across 18 state capital cities in the United States.
 Among these cities, Boston, New York, Raleigh, Salt Lake City, and Madison emerge as the top-ranking destinations, boasting exceptional living standards, educational opportunities, environmental conditions, and various other advantages.
 While these findings offer valuable guidance for those contemplating a